 Consider the example of AI chatbots.
 Most AI chatbots employ simple thumbs up or thumbs down mechanisms.
 A more sophisticated approach might include tracking whether users copy responses (a noisy measure of user utility) or allowing users to save and categorize helpful responses into favorite folders (a more reliable utility measure).
 Where the AI is unsure of which type of answer the user is looking for, they could give users multiple starting points of possible answers and ask them to select which one they want the full answer for.
-In the case of report writing, even more powerful feedback can be engineered by integrating into the user's word processing software, so the AI can track the final version of the changes the user adopts.
+In the case of writing, even more powerful feedback can be engineered by integrating into the user's word processing software, so the AI can track the final version of the changes the user adopts (Tucker et al., 2024 argue this can be a particularly effective way to improve an LLM's performance).

-Additional strategies firms could employ include18:
+Additional strategies firms could employ include 16: